-(ii) A public accountant feeling pressured to agree with the judgment of a client because the client has more expertise on the matter in question; (iii) A public accountant being informed that a planned promotion will not occur unless the public accountant agrees with an inappropriate accounting treatment; and (iv) A public accountant having accepted a significant gift from a client and being threatened that acceptance of this gift will be made public.
-Evaluating Threa ts 300.7 A1 The conditions, policies and procedures described in paragraphs 120.6 A1 and 120.8 A2 might impact the evaluation of whether a threat to compliance with the fundamental principles is at an acceptable level.
-Such conditions, policies and procedures might relate to - (a) The client and its operating environment; and (b) The firm and its operating environment.
-300.7 A2 The public accountant's evaluation of the level of a threat is also impacted by the nature and scope of the professional service.
-The Client and its Operating Environment 300.7 A3 The public accountant's evaluation of the level of a threat might be impacted by whether the client is - (a) An audit client and whether the audit client is a public interest entity; (b) An assurance client that is not an audit client; or (c) A non-assurance client.
-For example, providing a non-assurance service to an audit client that is a public interest entity might be perceived to result in a higher level of threat to compliance with the principle of objectivity with respect to the audit.
+Evaluating Threats

-The corporate governance structure, including the leadership of a client might promote compliance with the fundamental principles.
-Accordingly, a public accountant's evaluation of the level of a threat might also be impacted by a client's operating environment.
-For example -
+300.7 A1

-- (a) The client requires appropriate individuals other than management to ratify or approve the appointment of a firm to perform an engagement; - (b) The client has competent employees with experience and seniority to make managerial decisions; - (c) The client has implemented internal procedures that facilitate objective choices in tendering non-assurance engagements; and - (d) The client has a corporate governance structure that provides appropriate oversight and communications regarding the firm's services.
+The conditions, policies and procedures described in paragraphs 120.6 A1 and 120.8 A2 might impact the evaluation of whether a threat to compliance with the fundamental principles is at an acceptable level.
+Such conditions, policies and procedures might relate to -

-The Firm and its Operating Environment
+(a) The client and its operating environment; and

-A public accountant's evaluation of the level of a threat might be impacted by the work environment within the public accountant's firm and its operating environment.
-For example -
+(b) The firm and its operating environment.
+300.7 A2 accountant's evaluation of the level of a threat is also impacted by the scope of the professional service.
+The Client and its Op perating Env rironment 300.7 A3 The public accountant's evaluation of the level of a threat might be impacted by whether the client is - (a) An audit client and whether the audit client is a public interest entity; (b) An assurance client that is not an audit client; or (c) A non-assurance client. interest en le, providing a non-assurance service to an audit client that is a public tity might be perceived to result in a higher level of threat to with the principle of objectivity with respect to the audit.
+300.7 A4 The corporate governance structure, including the leadership of a clie promote compliance with the fundamental principles.
+Accordingly, accountant's evaluation of the level of a threat might also be impact client's operating environment.
+For example - (a) The client requires appropriate individuals other than management to ratify or approve the appointment of a firm to perform an engagement; (b) The client has competent employees with experience and seniority to make managerial decisions; (c) The client has implemented internal procedures that facilitate objective choices in tendering non-assurance engagements; and (d) The client has a corporate governance structure that provides appropriate oversight and communications regarding the firm's services.
+The Firm and its Ope erating Envi ronment 300.7 A5 work envi ecountant's evaluation of the level of a threat might be impacted by the ronment within the public accountant's firm and its operating at.
+For example - (a) Leadership of the firm that promotes compliance with the fundamental principles and establishes the expectation that assurance team members will act in the public interest; , , Policies or procedures for establishing and monitoring compliance with the fundamental principles by all personnel;